t-moe/zeadl/README.md

 ##Known Issues
-- High sample rates affect the resposabilty of the GUI.
+- High sample rates affect the responsability of the GUI.